 The bank of questions will change each time you take the exam to test your knowledge.
 They are as close to the state exam as possible, so you will experience an idea of what to expect come test day.

 Another benefit of the exam prep practice test is how you can take them by category.
-This will help you test what areas you mastered and categories you need to study.
+This will help you test what areas you mastered and the categories you need to study.

 What else is usually included with an exam prep course?
 Flashcards!
 Don’t underestimate the usefulness of flashcards.
 Real estate has its own language and flashcards are a great tool.
 Use these to keep up with the terminology to give yourself a better understanding of topics.

-You’re at a crucial moment right before you to take the state exam.
+You’re at a crucial moment right before you take the state exam.
 Think of the exam as your final destination.
 If the exam prep is the map, then the real estate crash course is the navigation of the map.

 Although you are not expected to know everything, there are concepts you can be sure the exam will cover.
 The real estate crash course lays out a blueprint to follow so you can hyper-focus on these concepts.
 Crash courses are over 2-days for a full 8-hours (16-hours total) so you can immerse yourself in the material.